Julian9B/student_projects/cpp/unit_tests_fizzbuzz/description.md

 ## 1. About

-FizzBuzz is very simple exercise of assertion using gtests.
+FizzBuzz is C++ exercise of assertion using gtests.
 In this exercise we create a function, test it in benchmarks and use it in final code.

 ## 2. Code